kufr ko iimaaN kiye hue-saadhu raam aarzu sahaaranpuri

 phir baRh chala hai hadd1-e ta’ayyun2 se jazb3-e ishq

-fitrat4 ke har maqaam5 ko uriyaaN6 kiye hue
+fitrat4 ke har maqaam5 ko uriyaaN6 kiye hu’e

 1.limit 2.allotted, sanctioned 3.sentiments, emotions 4.nature 5.stage 6.naked, exposed

 Once again, the emotions of love have stepped beyond sanctioned limits, exposing every stage of natural feelings i.e., it has crossed all stages considered natural.
 The lover is now stark raving mad.
+Again his madness/passion could be for the symbolic beloved – his own art/poetry or the in the suufi sense the divine beloved.

 4